SkynetDrive/enhanced-saiga-mod/README.md

 repository is an essential resource for anyone looking to leverage the advanced capabilities of the Saiga datasets for language model training.

-Our notebooks are crafted to provide intuitiv
+Our notebooks are crafted to provide intuitive, step-by-step guidance for training state-of-the-art LoRA adapters for different language models, ensuring that even those new to the field can successfully navigate the complexities of language model training.

+## Repository Contents

+### Jupyter Notebooks

+* [yarn